 We then went wandering down the road towards the park, where we saw a crowd of people dressed in red white and blue ribbons with whistles and noticed the sandbags blocking the street.
-As we drew closer we saw thousand of small dome tents throughout the park and people in Thai red white and blue and Shutdown Bangkok TShirts, walking, sitting and chatting around their tents.
+As we drew closer we saw thousands of small dome tents throughout the park and people in Thai red white and blue and Shutdown Bangkok T-shirts, walking, sitting and chatting in their tents.
 In Rama V square the place was full of dome tents, stalls selling foods and gifts, people going about their daily life.

 There was a soup kitchen and a huge stage set up in the middle of the road with a protest singer strumming her guitar and hundreds of people blowing their whistles every time she said something they agreed with.
 We approached a guy to get a photo with his motorbike and he asked us whether we were scared.
 We replied “of course not” and he invited me to climb aboard his bike for a photo.